netham45/screamrouter/README.md

 ### Use Cases

-ScreamRouter offers a versatile solution for various audio management scenarios, including:

-* Comprehensive Whole-House Audio Systems:
+#### Comprehensive Whole-House Audio Systems

-   - Integrate multiple Scream Sources and Receivers for seamless audio distribution throughout your home.
+Integrate multiple Scream Sources and Receivers for seamless audio distribution throughout your home.

-* Advanced Volume Management:
+#### Advanced Volume Management

-   - Implement granular volume control at both group and individual sink levels, ensuring optimal audio balance across your setup.
+Implement granular volume control at both group and individual sink levels, ensuring optimal audio balance across your setup.

-* Web-Based Audio Access:
+#### Web-Based Audio Access

-   - Utilize the 'Listen to Sink' feature to enable browser-based audio playback, enhancing accessibility and flexibility.
+Utilize the 'Listen to Sink' feature to enable browser-based audio playback, enhancing accessibility and flexibility.

-* Universal Sink Compatibility:
+#### Universal Sink Compatibility

-   - Leverage the exposed API to incorporate any streaming MP3 player as a sink, expanding your audio output options.
+PCM receivers are available for most popular platforms, and for ones that can't receive PCM they can use the MP3 stream.

-* Programmatic Audio Control:
+#### Programmatic Audio Control

-   - Employ the FastAPI interface or Home Assistant integration for automated management of sink activation, deactivation, and volume adjustments.
+Employ the FastAPI interface or Home Assistant integration for automated management of sink activation, deactivation, and volume adjustments.

-* Home Automation Integration:
+#### Home Assistant Integration

-   - Seamlessly incorporate sound effects and Text-to-Speech functionality into Home Assistant automations for enhanced smart home experiences.
+Seamlessly incorporate sound effects and Text-to-Speech functionality into Home Assistant automations for enhanced smart home experiences.

-* Sound Quality Enhancement:
+#### Sound Quality Enhancement

-   - Utilize built-in equalization tools to optimize audio output, particularly beneficial for improving the performance of budget-friendly speakers.
+Utilize built-in equalization tools to optimize audio output, particularly beneficial for improving the performance of budget-friendly speakers.

 ## Documentation